J-MR-T/BUGS/README.md

 - As the simulator's program component is the only one supporting comfortable assembly programming with custom mnemonics, but is not integrated into the main RAM, the choice of a Harvard architecture is heavily favored, so I reluctantly obliged
 - The number of registers (4) is this low, as I wanted to use a 3-address form for most of the instructions and thus 2 bits to address each register seemed optimal.
 It is of course a very severe practical limitation, but as this whole thing was more about designing an instruction set and encoding than practical application, I thought the trade-off was sensible in this case.
 - The architecture was named for the 'Branch Unsigend Greater Strict' (BUGS) instruction.
 - Overall I consider the project a success, it was a lot of fun to design and build, and I (partially re-)learned a bunch.
 I am of the opinion that you never know if you've really understood something until you've implemented it yourself.
 (Footnote: My brain tells me it's time to really make sure I've understood pipelining...).
 The only gripes I have with the architecture are the clunky memory instructions, each of which utilizes 3 out of the 4 available registers, and the small program and register sizes.
 This could be mostly remedied by 16-bit registers, which I would consider the spiritual '2.0' version of BUGS; I don't see much to be learned from implementing it though.
-I would much rather implement another architecture from the ground up in a more realistic simulator, with more attention towards timing, clock cycles, etc.${}_\text{ and pipelining maybe }$
+I would much rather implement another architecture from the ground up in a more realistic simulator, with more attention towards timing, clock cycles, etc.<sup>and pipelining maybe</sup>